 The process of developing Uganda standards goes through the following stages;

-The decision to approve a proposal as work item is based on an assessment of the market relevance, and cost effectiveness of development.
-An approved proposal is then be accorded project status before the secretariat starts the technical work.
+the UNBS management or not.
+The proposal may come from industry, government, organisations or individuals.
+The decision to submit a proposal as work item or not shall be based on an assessment of market relevance, and cost of development.
+The TC shall review the proposal and submit it for approval by UNBS management and subsequent formal allocation to a relevant TC or SC considering all interests.
+The proposal shall then be accorded project status before the secretariat starts the technical work.

 Preparatory stage (Stage 2)